 COVID-19 Pandemic Impacts on Procurement

-At the time of the adoption of the 2020 OTC Policy amendment, there were some concerns regarding the effects of the COVID-19 pandemic on grid reliability.
+At the time of the adoption of the 2020 OTC Policy Amendment, there were some concerns regarding the effects of the COVID-19 pandemic on grid reliability.
 The impacts of COVID-19 on reliability were analyzed by the CAISO through a backcast analysis as mentioned in the Final Root Cause Analysis.
 The backcast analysis removed large weather errors in order to isolate any potential impacts from the COVID-19 stay-at-home order within the March 17, 2020, to July 26, 2020 timeframe.
 Based on this analysis, CAISO did not observe significant load reductions when compared to pre-COVID-19 conditions and determined that the COVID-19 stay-at-home order did not impact grid reliability.

-Also at the time of adoption of the 2020 OTC Policy amendment, some individuals expressed concern regarding the impacts of COVID-19 on procurement associated with D.19-11-016.
-However, the first quarterly report submitted by the CPUC to provide updates on this procurement, as requested by Resolution No. 2020-0029, indicated that procurement is generally meeting targets.
-While CPUC staff indicated that 91 MW of the 1,750 MW required to be online by August 1, 2021 is delayed, no LSE has indicated that it does not anticipate meeting requirements.
-The small portion of the procurement ordered online that is delayed did not impact the 2021 stack analysis conducted by the energy agencies.
+Also at the time of adoption of the 2020 OTC Policy Amendment, some individuals expressed concern regarding the impacts of COVID-19 on procurement associated with D.19-11-016.
+The first quarterly report submitted by the CPUC to provide updates on this procurement, as requested by Resolution No. 2020-0029, indicated that procurement is generally meeting targets.
+While CPUC staff indicated that 91 MW of the 1,750 MW required to be online by August 1, 2021 is delayed, no LSE indicated that it did not anticipate meeting requirements.
+The small portion of the procurement ordered online that is delayed did not impact the stack analysis conducted in early 2021 by the energy agencies.

+Since the submission of the first quarterly report, CPUC staff indicated that sufficient resources have been procured to meet the 3,300 MW of new resources ordered by CPUC D.19-11-016; however, some projects expected to be online by August 1, 2021, have been delayed due to various reasons, including impacts associated with COVID-19.

 Impacts to Marine Life